Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Results

 \subsubsection{Training curves}

-Figure~\ref{fig:training_curves} shows training curves for the environment described in Sec.~\ref{sec:env_details} over flat terrain, as well as for randomly varying rough terrain.
-In this latter case, at the start of each environment reset, we generate 100 random boxes up to 0.04 $m$ high, up to 1 $m$ wide and with random orientation.
-These are randomly distributed in a 20 $\times$ 6 $m$ grid in front of the agent, and walls are added at $\pm 3\ m$ on the $y$ axis so the agent cannot learn to avoid the rough terrain.
-Results show that training converges within a few million timesteps on both flat and rough terrain.
+Figure~\ref{fig:training_curves} shows training curves for the environment described in Section~\ref{sec:env_details} over flat terrain, as well as for randomly varying rough terrain as described in Section~\ref{sec:terrain}.
+In both cases, results show that training converges within a few million timesteps on both flat and rough terrain.

-There is a classic trade-off between speed and robustness on the rough terrain, as the agent needs to lift its feet higher to clear the terrain, which necessitates expending more energy as well as decreasing forward velocity.
+There is a classic trade-off between speed and robustness on the rough terrain, as the agent needs to lift its feet higher to clear the terrain, which necessitates expending more energy as well as added difficulty of tracking the commanded forward velocity.
 Also, we note that the agent is still likely to catch its feet on the sides of the boxes, but is able to recover in most cases if the added mass is not too large, or if the speed is not too high.
 As a reactive controller can only do so well in such instances, in future work we plan to incorporate exteroceptive measurements such as vision to run over even rougher terrain.